photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     Never use easy-to-guess passwords or default values like `insecure` on publicly accessible servers.
     There is no default in case no password was provided.
 A minimum length of 4 characters is required.

+!!! note ""
+    The Docker Compose [YAML config file](../developer-guide/technologies/yaml.md) defines application services, networks, and storage volumes.
+Its default filename is `docker-compose.yml`.
+For simplicity, the name doesn't need to be specified when running the `docker-compose` command in the same directory.
+Config files for other apps or instances should be placed in separate folders.

 #### Database ####

 Our example includes a pre-configured [MariaDB](https://mariadb.com/) database server.
 If you remove it